- Origin: Italian

 - Availability: Common

 A latte (short for caffè latte, "milk coffee" in Italian) is the milkiest of the standard espresso drinks.
-The ratio is usually one or two shots to roughly 8–14 oz of steamed milk, with about half a centimeter of microfoam on top — enough to hold latte art but not so much that it drinks foamy.
+The ratio is usually one or two shots to roughly 8 to 14 oz of steamed milk, with about half a centimeter of microfoam on top, enough to hold latte art but not so much that it drinks foamy.
 Brooklyn shops pour it as the default order; if you want something more espresso-forward, ask for a cortado or a flat white.

 Etymology